 National Inventory Status

 Australia - AIIC / Australia Non-Industrial Use Yes

 Canada - DSL Yes

-Canada - NDSL No (tin; silver)
+Canada - NDSL No (tin; lead; silver)

 China - IECSC Yes

 Europe - EINEC / ELINCS / NLP Yes

-Japan - ENCS No (tin; silver)
+Japan - ENCS No (tin; lead; silver)

+National Inventory Status

 Korea - KECI Yes

 New Zealand - NZIoC Yes

 Philippines - PICCS Yes

-USA - TSCA Yes
+USA - TSCA All chemical substances in this product have been designated as TSCA Inventory 'Active'

 Taiwan - TCSI Yes

 Mexico - INSQ Yes

 Vietnam - NCI Yes

 Russia - FBEPH Yes

 Legend: Yes = All CAS declared ingredients are on the inventory No = One or more of the CAS listed ingredients are not on the inventory.
 These ingredients may be exempt or will require registration.